metno/weatherapi-docs/doc/FAQ.md

 traffic where every HTTPS call is preceded by a HTTP call, this is likely to be blocked.

+### How can I access WeatherAPI data via QGIS (or any other GDAL-based application)?

+GDAL by default does not send a User-Agent header, which causes a 403 Forbidden response.
+You must set this explicitly in an environment variable (we presume you are using a UNIX/Linux based platform here).
+Add the following line to your

+    $ export GDAL_HTTP_USERAGENT="QGIS vXXX/YYY (email@example.com)"

+The email address is to fulfil the requirement for contact information in case you exceed the traffic limits; without you will be blocked without warning.
+Also note that trying to mimic browser User-Agent headers is in violation of the TOS which can lead to blocking.

 ### Do you support content negotiation (using the `Accept` header)?

 We tried to support this experimentally a short time after launching